huzhaozhe00/Median-ensemble-AT/README.md

 # Median-ensemble Adversarial Training (MEAT)

-This repository contains the code of ["Self-Ensemble Adversarial Training for Improved Robustness"](https://ieeexplore.ieee.org/abstract/document/10446117) published at ICASSP 2024.
+This repository contains the code of ["Median-Ensemble Adversarial Training for Improving Robustness and Generalization"](https://ieeexplore.ieee.org/abstract/document/10446117) published at ICASSP 2024.

 ## Requirements
 The development environment is: